Twist families of L-space knots, their genera, and Seifert surgeries: Introduction

 In this article we examine Conjecture~\ref{conj:genus} for twist families of knots.
-The {\em twist family of knots} $\{K_n\}$ obtained by twisting a knot $K$ along a disjoint unknot $c$ is the sequence of knots that are the images of $K$ upon $(-1/n)$--surgery on $c$.
+The {\em twist family of knots} $\{K_n\}$ obtained by twisting a knot $K$ along a disjoint unknot $c$ is the sequence of knots that are the images of $K$ upon $(-\frac{1}{n})$--surgery on $c$ for $n \in \mathbb{Z}$.
 In the following we always assume that $c$ neither bounds a disk disjoint from $K$ nor is a meridian of $K$.
+Then it follows from \cite{KMS} that for each integer $m$, there are only finitely many integers $n$ such that $K_n$ is isotopic to $K_m$, in particular, the twist family $\{ K_n \}$ contains infinitely many distinct knots.
 Then Conjecture~\ref{conj:genus} for twist families of L-space knots is stated as:

-\begin{conjecture} For any twist family of knots $\{ K_n \}$ and any integer $N \ge 0$ there are only finitely many L-space knots $K_n$ such that $g(K_n) \le N$. \end{conjecture}
+\begin{conjecture} For any twist family of knots $\{ K_n \}$ and any integer $N \ge 0$ there are only finitely many L-space knots $K_n$ such that $g(K_n) = N$. \end{conjecture}

-What can we say about a behavior of genera of knots under twisting operation in general?
-If $\lk(K, c) = 0$, then we can choose a Seifert surface $S$ of $K$ so that it does not intersect $c$.
-Though $S$ may not be a minimal genus Seifert surface, it remains a Seifert surface of $K_n$ for all integers $n$ and thus genera of $K_n$ are bounded above by the genus of $S$.
-For more precise statement, see Theorem~\ref{genera_twist}, which describes an asymptotic behavior of genera of knots under twisting in general setting.
-However, we prove:
+Towards this conjecture, we first develop Theorem~\ref{genera_twist} which describes an asymptotic behavior of genera of knots under twisting in the general setting according to the linking number of $K$ and $c$.
+This theorem has the following direct consequence when the linking number is greater than $1$.